4 Popular ERP Implementation Strategies: Finding the Best Approach

 - Time – A longer deployment means more time paying for both systems, reduced productivity due to duplicating work in two systems, and more time for staff to hear complaints and develop resistance to learning the new system.

-- Slower ROI – Your ROI will not be lower than other strategies, but it will take longer to see the results because of incremental transition.
+- Slower ROI – Your ROI will not be lower than other strategies, but it will take longer to see results due to incremental transition.

-- Pressure on IT – Your IT teams will have additional pressure with supporting two systems at the same time.
+- Pressure on IT – Your IT teams will face additional pressure supporting two systems simultaneously.

-- Possibility for confusion – If you’re working through training for one department, while launching with another, and building a schedule for a third, there’s potential for confusion.
+- Possibility for confusion – If you’re working through training for one department while launching another and building a schedule for a third, there’s potential for confusion.

 What Companies Phased Deployment Works Well For: